-Also my personal testimony birthed my non-profit, Live Your Dreams.
+Also, my personal testimony birthed my non-profit, Live Your Dreams.
 We aid youth in identifying their gifts and talents and educate them on non-traditional careers and the value of living a fulfilled life.
-I also dedicate time to train others in skills that I have been blessed to learn, because to whom much is given, much is required.
+I also dedicate time to train others in the skills that I have been blessed to learn, because to whom much is given, much is required.

 I don’t share any of this to boast, but as a testament to witness to you that God is great, and with Him all things are possible.
 I take no credit for my success — it has been God’s hand upon my life doing all the work.

 There are always challenges, but it’s all about your perspective.
 I remember hearing Bishop T.D.
 Jakes, chief pastor of The Potter’s House — a non-denominational American megachurch, located in Dallas, Texas says, “Your opposition is your opportunity.”
 In retrospect, once you see what is gained from overcoming challenges, it is easier to glide right through any adversity.

 As the old saying goes, “If there is a will, there is a way.”
 As long as you move forward and get things going with the resources that you have been given, I believe God will continue to open the doors for you.
 You just have to start the work and He always sends His angels as long as you are working.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.